Oatlands House, Parramatta 1833-40

 1. Just passing by.....

 Have you ever walked down a street, or driven down a road, and seen an old house that tweaks your interest?
 How old is it?
 What is its history?
 Is it protected, or will it be gone next time you pass by?
 Such, I think, was the case for Graham Shirley of Parramatta when he came across the Oatlands House function centre on Bettington Road, Oatlands (formerly West Dundas), located in the grounds of the Oatlands Golf Club near Parramatta.
-He was drawn to asked such questions.
+He was immediately drawn to ask such questions.
 Shirley, a member of the City of Parramatta Heritage Committee, is also an historian of early Australian cinema and well-known for his work during 1981 in the reconstruction and partial restoration of the classic 1927 silent film For the Term of His Natural Life.
-Unfortunately, the answers provided to him upon an initial dive into the history of Oatlands House gave rise to more questions then they answered.
-He was perhaps spurred on by recent engagement with the present author in the discovery of historical details concerning Broughton House, Parramatta, which was shown to date from 1838-9, and built not by the famous Samuel Marsden, but for Acting Colonial Treasurer Laurentz Campbell.
-In addition, the Campbell House - which has a similar circular design to the middle, two storey section of Oatlands House - was most probably designed and constructed by early colonial architect and builder John Verge.
-He might even have wondered if similar discoveries could be made in regards to Oatlands House?
+Unfortunately, the answers provided to him upon an initial dive into the history of Oatlands House gave rise to more questions than answers.
+He was nevertheless spurred on by recent engagement with the present author in the discovery of historical details concerning Broughton House, Parramatta, which was shown to date from 1838-9, and built not by the famous Samuel Marsden, but for Acting Colonial Treasurer Laurentz Campbell.
+In addition, the Campbell House - which has a similar circular design to the middle, two storey section of Oatlands House - was designed and constructed by early colonial architect and builder John Verge.
+Shirley might even have wondered if similar discoveries could be made in regards to Oatlands House?
 Sections were of large, cut sandstone construction, suggestive of the convict-era.
-It was therefore possible that the original house and outbuilding were older than Broughton House and perhaps date from the late 1820s or early 1830s.
-The following article will attempt to uncover some of the historical facts concerning the design, construction, and ownership history of Oatlands House - facts which have been lost, or distorted, over the passage of some two centuries.
+It was therefore possible that the original house and outbuilding were older than Broughton House and perhaps dated from the late 1820s or early 1830s.

 -------------------------